cenfun/monocart-reporter/README.md

 ![](/docs/v8.gif)

 ### Global Coverage Report
-The global coverage report will not be attached to any test case, but will merge all coverages into one global report after all the tests are finished.
+The global coverage report will merge all coverages into one global report after all the tests are finished.
 - The global coverage options see [Coverage Options](#coverage-options)
 ```js
 // playwright.config.js